Updated: April 21, 2026

 Sinking Fund Support

 YNAB is particularly strong for irregular expenses.
-You can create a category for car maintenance, medical costs, or annual subscriptions and fund it monthly so the expense never surprises you.
+Create a category for car maintenance, medical costs, or annual subscriptions and fund it monthly so the expense never surprises you.

 Reporting and Trends